martinbatek/IC-UDA-Final-Project/README.md

 ![](./figures/laptop_specifications.png)

+Throughout the project, I relied on CPU computing only, as I did not have access to GPU resources.

 ### Dependencies
 Please consult the `environment.yml`, `requirement.txt` and `spec-file.txt` for a specific list detailing the Python environment dependencies.
 The key dependencies are:
 - Python v3.7.12